goabstract/Marketing-for-Engineers/README.md

 * [Ginger Grammar Checker](http://www.gingersoftware.com/grammarcheck)
 * Browser extensions, like [Grammarly](https://app.grammarly.com/).

 To give you an example, for [Flawless App](https://flawlessapp.io/) we took topics around iOS dev best practice, "design for beginners", "how to market your app".
-Our content startegy is written in a simple Google Spreadsheet.
-Writing one article takes me minimum 3-4 days (five A4 pages).
-Be ready to invest a lot of time in writing, proofreading, styling!
+Our content startegy is written in a simple Google Spreadsheet and it is based on the analysis of our target audience.
+Writing one article takes me or Ahmed minimum 3-4 days (five A4 pages).
+So be ready to invest a lot of time in writing, proofreading, styling and promoting!
 As a publishing platform, we decided to use Medium, as we didn't have time to make/maintain a personal blog at our website.

 ### :green_book: Medium Marketing
 Medium is an online publishing platform with the huge active community.
 You can make your blog there and engage with your users and Medium readers.
 You still need to promote your articles yourself.
 Medium is a high-traffic community, but you are not the only one who competes for attention.